Rafik-Zaied/crypto-tracker/README.md

 # crypto-tracker

 A webapp that allows the user to view the current values and informations of most cryptocurrencies.
-The user can add he's favorite coins to a watchlist, that is saved on the local storage.
+The user can add their favorite coins to a watchlist that is saved on the local storage.

 ## Built With